Corteria Pharmaceuticals initiates Phase 2 trial in heart failure and Phase 1 trial in obesity with its first-in-class CRF2 agonists

 About MMI

 MMI (Medical Microinstruments, Inc.) is on a mission to advance robotic technology that pushes the limits of soft tissue open surgery and opens new opportunities for surgeons to restore quality of life for more patients with complex conditions.
 The company was founded in 2015 near Pisa, Italy, and its proprietary Symani® Surgical System combines the world’s smallest wristed microinstruments with tremor-reducing and motion-scaling technologies to address significant unmet patient needs across the globe.
-This first-of-its-kind surgical robotic platform for open, soft tissue micro-level surgery can help address microvascular repair, lymphatic repair, and peripheral nerve repair.
-The Symani System is CE Marked for commercial use in Europe.
-In the United States, the system is not approved or cleared for commercial use.
+This first-of-its-kind surgical robotic platform for open, soft tissue micro-level surgery can help address microvascular repair and lymphatic repair.
+In Europe and APAC, it also addresses peripheral nerve repair.
+The Symani System is authorized for use in the U.S. by the FDA and is a CE Marked medical device in Europe.
 MMI is backed by global investors including Fidelity Management & Research Company, Andera Partners, BioStar, Deerfield Management, Fountain Healthcare Partners, Panakès Partners, RA Capital, Sambatech, and Wellington Partners.

 Contacts